Background

 Program Overview

-Geographic Area: In Nepal, the Child Wellbeing Partnership will be implemented in six districts of Madhesh, Karnali, Lumbini, and Sudur Paschim provinces.
+Geographic Area: In Nepal, the Child Wellbeing Partnership will be implemented in five districts of Madhesh, Karnali, Lumbini, and Sudur Paschim provinces.
 Districts were chosen based on high levels of poverty, stunting and/or wasting rates, maternal mortality, strength of government partnerships, and physical presence and scale-up potential of program operations.

 CARE and iDE will target PLW, women of reproductive age and children under the age of five years.
 Special emphasis will be on 1,000-days households[1], and vulnerable and marginalized populations, such as ethnic minorities, the geographically remote, and persons with disabilities.